linqueta/github-issues/README.md

 - You must develop a REST api with some routes, they are:
   - GET /repositories

-    The route must return all repositories data sorted ascending by the Github created at
+    The route must return all repositories data sorted ascending by the Github created at.
+Follow an example bellow:

-    Response structure:
+    Request:
+    ```
+    GET /repositories
+    ```
+    Response:
     ```javascript
     [
       {